 Arielle Tobin defends corporations and their directors and officers in civil, criminal, and regulatory disputes, including government enforcement actions.
 Arielle focuses her practice on civil disputes and government enforcement actions involving issues relating to financial reporting, accounting fraud, financial fraud, and securities.

 Arielle has litigated complex commercial disputes relating to breach of contract, fraud, negligence, residential mortgage-backed securitizations, False Claims Act (FCA) violations, state and local tax, securities litigation, health care fraud, and director and officer liability.
 She regularly represents clients in criminal and civil proceedings and related investigations in response to alleged Foreign Corrupt Practices Act (FCPA), UK Bribery Act, accounting fraud, financial fraud, securities fraud, and customs violations.
-Arielle has conducted and managed sensitive internal investigations in over 10 countries across North, Central, and South America, Europe, and Asia.
+Arielle has conducted and managed sensitive internal investigations in more than 10 countries across North, Central, and South America, Europe, and Asia.
 In addition, she has performed multinational risk assessments and regularly advises companies on compliance with securities, anticorruption, insider trading, and data privacy laws.

-Prior to attending law school, Arielle earned her CPA license and worked for the audit group at PricewaterhouseCoopers.
+Prior to practicing law, Arielle earned her CPA license and worked for the audit group at PricewaterhouseCoopers.
 Her experience as an auditor makes her distinctively qualified to understand complex accounting fraud and work seamlessly with forensic accountants when investigating or litigating fraud or other financial crimes.

 Arielle is deeply involved in local and international pro bono efforts.
-She has devoted hundreds of hours of pro bono representation to domestic violence victims seeking asylum in the United States and has worked with Lawyers Without Borders and the United States Department of State to research and advise on human rights abuses in Latin America.
+She has devoted hundreds of hours of pro bono representation to domestic violence victims seeking asylum in the United States and advising on human rights abuses in Latin America.